 Regardless of how you want to get to Bogota or Cartagena or Medellin, you should consider which of the three meets your vacation needs the most.
 Any of these 3 beautiful places in Colombia will be worth your while.

-Ultimately, it’s up to you to decide which of these three cities best fits your preferences.
+Ultimately, it’s up to you to decide which of these three cities best fits your preferences and which of these three best cities meets your vacation needs.
 By using the information above, you can streamline your decision-making process and choose the destination that’s best for you.
 And if you are interested in traveling to other South American countries, we have our list of the safest places to visit in South America and Central America as well!
 And if you’re asking yourself if Colombia is worth visiting, we say YES, ABSOLUTELY.
 Colombia is a good place to visit, no, it’s an amazing country to vacation, and Bogota, Medellin, and Cartagena, are some top and best destinations in this South American country.